nickshanks347/task-tracker-backend-fastapi/README.md

 5. `RELOAD` contains whether or not the application should reload the Python files on saving (usually only enabled for debugging/development).
 6. `HOST` contains the hostname to bind the application to.
 7. `PORT` contains the port to bind the application to.
-8. `DATA_DIR` contains the directory to store the data in.

 When the application starts, it will use `python-dotenv` to set the environment variables listed above.
 The application then reads the required environment variables and loads them into the application.